 So while there are those who disagree with the theory that virtual affairs are real enough to do damage to a marriage, the majority of the mental health community has agreed that they are indeed real and damaging.
 The fact that they are usually kept hidden from one’s partner, which involves deceit, is a good sign that the affair is not harmless.

-Join us next time, when we will be looking at different perspectives on what constitutes “unfaithfulness” and what different professionals have to say about the dangers, or harmlessness, of virtual affairs, and why so many virtual affairs land people in divorce court.
+Join us next time, when we will be looking at different perspectives on what constitutes “unfaithfulness,” what different professionals have to say about the potential dangers, (or harmlessness) of virtual affairs, and why so many virtual affairs land people in divorce court.
+Until then, if you and your spouse have decided that it’s time to move on, contact The Kronzek Firm’s highly skilled and experienced divorce attorneys.
+We can be reached at 866 766 5245, 24 hours a day 7 days a week.